inspiritilda/2420_linux_assigment_1/README.md

 ![personal access token](images/new%20personal%20token.png)

-### Use the API token to grant account access to doctl
+### Using the API token to grant account access to doctl
 Now that you have your API token, you can use it to link `doctl` to your DigitalOcean account.
 When you run `doctl auth init`, just enter the token when it asks for it.
 It looks like this:
 ```bash
 doctl auth init